 Finder methods retrieve entity objects from the database based on specified parameters.
-For each finder defined, Service Builder generates several methods to fetch, find, remove, and count entity instances based on the finder’s parameters.
+You’ll probably want to create at least one finder method for each entity you create in your services.
+Service Builder generates several methods based on each finder you create for an entity.
+It creates methods to fetch, find, remove, and count entity instances based on the finder’s parameters.

-When supporting Liferay’s multi-tenancy, it’s important to be able to find its entities per Site.
+For many applications, it’s important to be able to find its entities per site.

 Service Builder generates finder-related methods (e.g.,